Give

 Last year, MAF delivered nearly 2,700kg of cargo for IDAT and transported over 90 passengers including medical staff and patients.

-Patients from the villages are medevacked by MAF to hospital in Tonj, but sometimes children need more advanced treatment, including heart operations or cleft lip surgery.
+Patients from the villages are medevacked by MAF to hospital in Tonj, but sometimes children need advanced treatment, including heart operations or cleft lip surgery.
 This cannot be carried out in South Sudan, so these patients are referred to neighbouring Kenya, made possible by MAF flights.

 ‘If we have patients, we can send them out without having to charter the entire plane.
 This has saved us a huge amount of money, which has enabled us to buy medicine and other things that we need.
 I love knowing that flight is going to be here every week.’

-IDAT founder Suzy Kuj & MAF partner
+IDAT co-founder Suzy Kuj & MAF partner

 Lifesaving cargo